ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 These results and inputs take the form of a *nodelist*, i.e., a sequence of zero or more nodes.

+Segments can be added to a query to drill further into the structure of the input value.

 The nodelist resulting from the root identifier contains a single node, the argument.
 The nodelist resulting from the last segment is presented as the